Test-time Backdoor Mitigation for Black-Box Large Language Models with Defensive Demonstrations

-\paragraph{Backdoor Attack in NLP.} The objective of backdoor attack is to cause a model to misclassify a given instance to an intended label.
-Attackers usually implant triggers in training time by contaminating a subset of dataset \citep{yan-etal-2023-bite, saha2022backdoor}, so that they can activate their triggers in inference time while making sure the performance on clean data does not drop in order to hide the triggers.
-Existing backdoor triggers can be divided into two categories: explicit triggers and implicit triggers.
-Explicit triggers includes words \citep{wallace-etal-2019-universal, kurita-etal-2020-weight}, or a specific sentence \citep{dai2019backdoor}.
-As long as the models see the trigger words/sentences, they will predict the label assigned by the attackers.
-However, such triggers are usually detectable in data processing before training \citep{chen2021mitigating} or at inference time \citep{qi-etal-2021-onion} because they are not compatible with the sentence.
-Implicit triggers could solve this problem by implanting the trigger as sentence syntax or style \citep{gan-etal-2022-triggerless, qi-etal-2021-mind}, which largely increases the stealthiness of the attacks and the difficulties in defense.
+\stitle{Backdoor Attack in NLP} The objective of backdoor attack is to cause a model to misclassify a given instance to an intended label.
+Attackers implant triggers in training time by contaminating a subset of dataset \citep{yan-etal-2023-bite, saha2022backdoor}, and activate their triggers in inference time while making sure the performance on clean data does not drop in order to hide the triggers.
+Existing backdoor triggers exhibit a diverse range of types, including individual words \citep{wallace-etal-2019-universal, kurita-etal-2020-weight}, specific sentences \citep{dai2019backdoor}, as well as unique sentence syntax or styles \citep{gan-etal-2022-triggerless, qi-etal-2021-mind}.
+Attackers can also implant triggers within instructions rather than in the data instances \cite{xu2023instructions} to enhances the stealthiness of the attack and poses substantial challenges for defense mechanisms.